Pulvinar nuclei

 The pulvinar nuclei or nuclei of the pulvinar (nuclei pulvinares) are the nuclei (cell bodies of neurons) located in the thalamus (a part of the vertebrate brain).
 As a group they make up the collection called the pulvinar of the thalamus (pulvinar thalami), usually just called the pulvinar.

 The pulvinar is usually grouped as one of the lateral thalamic nuclei in rodents and carnivores, and stands as an independent complex in primates.

+Pulvinar acts as an association nucleus that, along with medial dorsal nucleus, connected with parietal, occipital, and temporal lobes, but the function is largely unknown.
+No distinctive syndrome or obvious sensory deficit can be linked to either one.

 Structure

 By convention, the pulvinar is divided into four nuclei:

 Their connectomic details are as follows: